tjingsheng/tp/docs/UserGuide.md

 - This adds a note with a content of "You can do this!" and tags the note with "motivation".

 Refer to Figure 5.5.2 to view the outcome of the execution of the command:

 <div class="centered-container">
   <img src="images/NoteAddUi.png" alt="Note Add UI" class="resized-image">
 </div>
 <div class = "centered-content" >
-  <p class = "image-caption"> Figure 5.5.2 Shows the note you have added.
+  <p class = "image-caption"> Figure 5.5.2 This shows the note you have added.
 </div>

 <br />